ory/oathkeeper/docs/docs/reference/configuration.md

       #
       read: 5s

-    ## HTTP(S) Upsream Transport ##
+    ## Client TLS Transport ##
     #
-    # Control the HTTP transport.
+    # Control the client TLS transport.
     #
-    transport:
+    client_tls:
-      ## Append Certificate To Root CA ##
+      ## Trusted Root CA Certificates ##
       #
-      # The path to a certificate file to append to the Root Certificate Authority for the upstream connection.
-Use this to accept self-signed certificates on the upstream only, keeping the host system certificate authority unaltered.
+      # The path to a certificate files to append to the Root Certificate Authority for TLS connections.
+Use this to accept self-signed certificates while keeping the host system certificate authority unaltered.
       #
       # Default value: ""
       #